-ELT offers a hands-on experience that introduces you to important aspects of learning and teaching in the higher education context.
+ELT offers a practice-based learning experience with peers that introduces you to important aspects of learning and teaching in the higher education context.
 This program is ideal for anyone who is new to teaching or looking consolidate their teaching practice.

 In addition to knowing logistics like ANU policies, services and structures, you will need to cultivate a sense of who you are as an educator.
 How will you prepare to teach?
 How will you make the learning experience engaging, purposeful and inclusive?
 Which education technologies will you use and why?
 What evidence informs your teaching and what resources will you rely upon?
 In ELT, we will address these questions and much more.

 This program will equip you with the skills to be an effective and reflective educator.

 - Educators and academics who are still relatively new to teaching at ANU;

 - Experienced educators looking to consolidate their teaching practice; and